-Say: Food safety means keeping food safe from anything that could harm the health of a person.
-Unsafe food can cause foodborne illness, which is often called food poisoning.

-Say: Foodborne illness occurs when a person becomes ill due to consuming unsafe food or beverages.
-A foodborne illness outbreak is an incident where two or more people become sick after eating the same food and a lab analysis shows the source of illness is that food.
-For example, at a staff picnic two employees become ill with vomiting a few hours after consuming the same dish.
-If later on a lab analysis confirmed that dish was the cause, this would be considered an outbreak.
+Food safety means keeping food safe from anything that could harm the health of a person.
+Unsafe food can cause foodborne illness (often called food poisoning).
+Foodborne illness occurs when a person becomes ill due to consuming unsafe food or beverages.
+A foodborne illness is considered a foodborne illness outbreak when two or more people become sick after eating the same food and the source is confirmed by a lab analysis.

-Say: While a bout of foodborne illness may seem like a minor inconvenience, it can have very serious consequences.
-According to the Centers for Disease Control and Prevention (CDC), 48 million Americans each year experience a foodborne illness, 128,000 are hospitalized, and 3000 die.
+While a bout of foodborne illness may seem like a minor inconvenience, it can have very serious consequences.
+According to the Centers for Disease Control and Prevention (CDC), 48 million Americans each year experience a foodborne illness, 128,000 are hospitalized, and 3000 die.1

-Say: There are some groups of people that are at higher risk for foodborne illness.
+There are some groups of people that are at higher risk for foodborne illness.
 These are called high-risk populations and includes: